-There is a two-year fellowship program option (PGY-5 & 6) available to selected candidates and includes all clinical experience of the one-year program, plus a research training component (available in basic, clinical and health services research) designed to prepare the fellow for an academic career.
+A two-year fellowship program option (PGY-5 & 6) is available to selected candidates and includes all clinical experience of the one-year program, plus a longitudinal research training component designed to prepare the fellow for an academic career.
 Our faculty have expertise in health services and policy research, and the fellow can link to extensive resources at Michigan, including the NIH funded Michigan Alzheimer's Disease Research Center, The Institute for Healthcare Policy and Innovation, and the nation’s first comprehensive academic Depression Center, the Eisenberg Family Depression Center.
 The VA Ann Arbor Health Care System has the Geriatric Research, Educational and Clinical Center (GRECC).